Infrastructure and systems are undergoing a once-in-a-generation transformation.

 No matter which route they take, credit unions will need to ensure their core banking system can meet the needs for speed and security.
 Transfers will happen quickly and in most cases are final.
 For example, the ISO messaging capacity will allow a biller to send a request for real-time payment to a customer.
 Once the customer initiates the payment, the money will move from the customer to the biller in seconds rather than hours.
 Also, the system will also allow for new payment options, such as real-time payroll, where the employee can request to be paid by the hour, by the day—basically on-demand.

-The real-time system will consist of two components: a clearing and settlement component provided by Mastercard’s Vocalink and an exchange component that will be provided by a vendor to be selected by Payments Canada soon.
+The real-time system will consist of two components: a clearing and settlement component provided by Mastercard’s Vocalink and an exchange component that Payments Canada recently announced will be provided by Interac Corp., which already handles e-Transfers.

 Is a Central Bank Digital Currency in the Works?